Semiparametric adaptive estimation under informative sampling: Semiparametric efficiency bound

-The first term in equation \eqref{eff_score} is essentially the same as weighting estimators provided in \eqref{weight}, and the second term is an unbiased augmented term, which, although does not affect consistency, provides efficiency \citep{robins1994estimation}.
-In the setting of informative sampling, the first term is unbiased.
+The first term in equation \eqref{eff_score} is essentially the same as the weighting estimators provided in \eqref{weight}, and the second term is an augmented term with zero mean.
+The augmented term achieves efficiency without sacrificing the consistency of the estimator \citep{robins94}.
+In the case of informative sampling, the first term is unbiased.
 Thus, it is evident that the estimator based on the above efficient score has consistency similar to that of weighting estimators.

-By solving equation \eqref{eff_eq} for the target parameter, the efficiency bound for the parameter can be obtained. {To solve the equation \eqref{eff_eq}, it is sufficient to determine $D^*_{\eff} \in\Lambda^{F,\perp}$ that fulfills, for any $h\in \Lambda^F$,
+By solving equation \eqref{eff_eq} for each target parameter, the efficiency bound of the parameter can be obtained.
+To solve the equation \eqref{eff_eq}, it is sufficient to determine $D^*_{\eff} \in\Lambda^{sp,\perp}$ that fulfills, for any $h\in \Lambda^{sp,\perp}$,

-The efficient score $S^F_{\eff}$, the nuisance tangent space $\Lambda^F$, and its orthogonal space $\Lambda^{F,\perp}$ in the full model are well known for various target parameters including the three target parameters (a)--(c) discussed in Section \ref{sec:2.1} (see Appendix \ref{Appendix_B} for more details). } However, in general, the solution to \eqref{eff_eq} does not have the explicit form, and requires certain recursive approximation \citep{rotnitzky97}.
-Fortunately in the setting of informative sampling, the explicit form of $D^*_{\eff}$ can be obtained.
-First, consider a theory under the Setting 1 in Figure 1, where $x_i$ are available throughout the finite population.
+The efficient score $S^{sp}_{\eff}$, the nuisance tangent space $\Lambda^{sp}$, and its orthogonal space $\Lambda^{sp,\perp}$ in the super population model are well known for various target parameters including the three target parameters (a)--(c) discussed in \S \ref{sec:2.1}.
+See Appendix \ref{Appendix_B} for more details.

+However, in general, the solution to \eqref{eff_eq} does not have an explicit form and requires a certain recursive approximation \citep{rotnitzky97}.
+Fortunately, in the context of informative sampling, the explicit form of $D^*_{\eff}$ can be obtained.
+First, consider a theory under Setting 1, where covariates $x_i\,(i=1,\dots,N)$ are available throughout the finite population.

-\begin{theorem} Consider semiparametric estimators for each parameter (a)--(c) expressed in Section \ref{sec:2} under the Setting 1 in Figure \ref{fig:1}.
+\begin{thm} Consider semiparametric estimators for each parameter (a)--(c) expressed in \S \ref{sec:2} under Setting 1.
 Then, the efficient scores for the three estimators are